rcorre/superstruct/README.md

 2. `wrap` allocates a class. `SuperStruct` is just a struct.
 3. `wrap` requires an explicitly defined interface. `SuperStruct` generates an interface automatically.
-4. `SuperStruct` requires you to specify all sub types in advance. `wrap` does not.
+4. `SuperStruct` can expose common fields directly. `wrap` requires the user to manually wrap fields in getter/setter properties to satisfy an interface.

-5. `SuperStruct` can expose common fields directly. `wrap` requires the user to manually wrap fields in getter/setter properties to satisfy an interface.
+If you actually need a interface that can be implemented without knowing all the source types in advance, then you probably want `wrap`.

 # What does it expose?